Local concern over plans for West Auckland Airport in Parakai

 "It views airport authority status as an important step for future growth, allowing it greater ability to attract new investment for planned developments."

-Parakai resident Annika Doggett and her husband owned a house on Packhurst Rd, across a field from the airport, where they had lived for three years.
+Parakai resident Annika Doggett and her husband owned a house on Parkhurst Rd, across a field from the airport, where they had lived for three years.

 "At the moment it is really just used for skydivers, and mostly on the weekend.
 They use small planes and are not an issue."